Do Puppies Need a Crate? An Aussie Guide to Puppy Crating - Zach's Pet Shop

 Ian's Wrap

-One of the most common questions people ask me before getting a new puppy is 'Do puppies need a crate?'.
+One of the most common questions people ask Zach's Pet Shop before getting a new puppy is 'Do puppies need a crate?'.

 I found crate training my two Cavoodle puppies to be a game-changer for training.
 It offers them a safe space while teaching boundaries.